Emergent Software

 done

-Verifying that the migrated application functions as expected in the cloud.
-This involves thorough testing of application functionality, performance, integrations, and security.
+Testing and validation verify that the migrated application functions as expected in the cloud.
+This includes testing application functionality, performance, integrations, authentication, security, and end-to-end business processes.

 # Perform a load test